Trusted Louisville Sexual Abuse Attorney Ready To Fight For You

 If your elder loved one has been sexually abused while living in a nursing home, you should know his or her legal rights, as well as the best avenues to justice.
-Speak to a Louisville nursing home abuse attorney today to get the answers that you need about filing a claim and receiving compensation.
+Speak to a Louisville sexual abuse lawyer today to get the answers that you need about filing a claim and receiving compensation.

 Types of Nursing Home Sexual Abuse

 Nursing home sexual abuse is often misunderstood.
 First and foremost, it is important to understand that seniors may be abused by a range of different people, including:

 Contact Gladstein Law Firm today online or by calling 502-855-4177.

 It is also important to understand that nursing home sexual abuse takes a number of different forms.
 Let’s take a closer look:

 Sexual assault.
 Sexual assault includes any nonconsensual sexual contact, such as rape, sodomy, and other unwanted sexual contact.
 In nursing homes, these assaults often involve residents who are not strong enough to resist, who suffer from age-related cognitive issues, or who are sedated through medication.
 Even seniors who are well enough to communicate their abuse are often simply not believed by staff or loved ones.